hhaji/Deep-Learning/README.md

     Additional Reading:
     ```

    * [Video](https://www.youtube.com/watch?v=Xogn6veSyxA) of lecture / discussion: This video covers a presentation by Ian Goodfellow and group discussion on the end of Chapter 8 and entirety of Chapter 9 at a reading group in San Francisco organized by Taro-Shigenori Chiba. <br>
    * Slides: Optimization for Training Deep Models [1](https://datalab.snu.ac.kr/~ukang/courses/17S-DL/L15-opt.pdf)  and [2](https://datalab.snu.ac.kr/~ukang/courses/17S-DL/L16-opt-2.pdf) by U Kang
    * Blog: [Why Momentum Really Works](https://distill.pub/2017/momentum/) by Gabriel Goh
+   * Blog: [Preconditioning the Network](https://cnl.salk.edu/~schraudo/teach/NNcourse/precond.html) by Nic Schraudolph and Fred Cummins

 6. ### <a name="CNN"></a>Convolutional Networks